 - The user can send individual requests to a Modbus slave, and ModMaster can also continually continually poll (send read and write requests to) the slave.

-- Command (and command sequence) definitions may be saved for re-use.
+- Commands (and command sequences) may be defined and saved for re-use.

 - All configuration settings may be saved to and restored from files, in XML format.